Making A Difference in Our County

 4-H Youth Development

 Fannin County 4-H has an enrollment of 272 young people.
 4-H provides various opportunities to these youths.
-In the past year, the young people worked on a community project that helps local veterinarians to inoculate pets to help control the spread of rabies.
+In the past year, 4-H’ers worked on a community project that helps local veterinarians to inoculate pets to help control the spread of rabies.
 This low-cost activity helps educate young people and the public on the dangers of rabies.
 In addition to helping with this event, 4-H members brought joy to nursing home residents with visits and gifts.
 Leadership is another aspect of 4-H in Fannin County.
 Older members are developing leadership skills as they assist younger members in their project and community work.
 Besides county activities, members have participated in various competitions that teach life skills.
 Other opportunities that 4-H provides include the chance to see other parts of the state.
-Because of community participation, many 4-H’ers have earned scholarships to take part in
+Because of community participation, many 4-H’ers have earned scholarships to take part in statewide activities.